-A mule trip to the bottom of Grand Canyon is a once-in-a-lifetime adventure, taking about five hours each way.
-Lodging and meals can be reserved at the Phantom Ranch and reservations are required.
+Since a mule trip to the bottom of Grand Canyon is a once-in-a-lifetime adventurereservations are required.
+And it takes about five hours each way with lodging and meals provided.

 The Market Plaza features a general store, ATM, post office, amphitheater, laundry and pay showers.